 An angel of the Lord appeared to Joseph in a dream and said, ‘Get up, take the child and his mother, and flee to Egypt, and remain there until I tell you; for Herod is about to search for the child, to destroy him.’
 Then Joseph got up, took the child and his mother by night, and went to Egypt, and remained there until the death of Herod (Matthew 2:13b-15).

-Christians need to remember that Mary, Joseph and the baby Jesus fled for their lives into Egypt where they lived in exile for years.
+This part of the Christmas story bothers many of us, but we need to remember that Mary, Joseph and the child Jesus fled for their lives into Egypt where they lived in exile for years.
 Who knows what it must have been like for them to be forced out of their home under the threat of death and travel across nations through unwelcome terrain?
-Who know how they must have felt to be so unprotected, unwanted and helpless?
+Who knows how they must have felt to be so unwanted and threatened and unprotected?
+Who knows?

-A friend of mine recently moved to a new church.
-He delivered his first sermon the Sunday before Thanksgiving.
-This was during the time many state governors were giving executive orders denying sanctuary for Syrian refugees.
-During his sermon he shared some interesting statistics and pointed out that if every church in America would adopt just one Syrian refugee, there would be no refugee crisis.
-The next day, he said that a contingent showed up at his office.
+A friend of mine moved to a new church during the Syrian refugee crises a couple of years ago when many state governors were giving executive orders denying sanctuary for Syrian refugees.
+During a sermon, he shared some statistics and pointed out that if every church in America would adopt just one Syrian refugee, there would be no refugee crisis.
+The next day, he said that “a contingent” showed up in his office.

-“Pastor, we want you to keep boldly preaching the good news of Jesus without boundaries, because if you ever begin to let a few negative contingents influence you to start watering down the gospel, if you give in and begin preaching a love with restrictions, a hope with constraints, and a grace with limitations, you will no longer be preaching the good news!”
+“Pastor, we want you to keep boldly preaching the good news of Jesus, and we want you to preach it without boundaries!
+Because if you ever start watering down the gospel because of a few negative contingents, if you give in and start preaching a love with restrictions, a hope with constraints, and a grace with limitations, you will no longer be preaching the good news!”

 - Put the angels back in Christmas.

-New Testament professor Culpepper writes: “The familiarity of these words should not prevent us from hearing that, first and foremost, the birth of Jesus was a sign of God’s abundant grace.”
-The birth of Jesus is a sign that God is on the side of ALL people—even the most despised, the most lowly, the most immoral, the most outcast, the most alien, and the most illegal.
+New Testament scholar Culpepper writes: “The familiarity of these words should not prevent us from hearing that, first and foremost, the birth of Jesus was a sign of God’s abundant grace.”
+The birth of Jesus is a sign that God is on the side of ALL people—even the most despised, the most lowly, the most immoral, the most outcast.

 Let us pray together.